Wireless Technology Trends

 or maybe you just love finding out about new technology.
 Come and ride the leading edge without getting out of your depth.

-One trend is very clear and very obvious...
 It’s the overall rapid growth of wireless technology itself, driven by demand and innovation, as it changes our lives in all sorts of useful ways.
 And it’s gaining momentum...

-4G, the next big thing, is coming to a network near you!
+4G is at a network near you!

 The effects of this virtually instantaneous mobile broadband will go far beyond just being the next mobile phone.
 The numbers will be huge, so business opportunities in manufacturing, retailing and development of applications such as gaming, will be spectacular.